lifelong-learning-systems/l2metrics/evaluation/README.md

                         Name of column to use for metrics calculations -m {contrast,ratio,both}, --transfer-method {contrast,ratio,both}
-                        Method for computing forward and backward transfer --no-smoothing        Do not smooth performance data for metrics and plotting
+                        Method for computing forward and backward transfer -o OUTPUT, --output OUTPUT
+                        Output filename for results --no-smoothing        Do not smooth performance data for metrics and plotting
   --no-plot             Do not plot performance --no-save             Do not save metrics outputs
 ```

+**Note**: Valid values for the performance measure input argument are determined by the `metrics_columns` dictionary in `logger_info.json`.